 Plus Dip of Fam.
 Ther.(RA); Externship Couple & Family Ther.
 (Fam.
 Instit.
 Westchester NY); Systems Supervisor 1 year program (Tavistock London)

-Offers clinical appointments Monday afternoons, Thursday mornings and Fridays.
+Offers clinical appointments on Thursdays and Friday mornings.
 Org, consultations, seminars and family business consulting on other days.
 If it is not possible to find an appointment time with Jenny, she recommends people see her close clinical associates Anna Moss, Veronica Pym, Craig Foster, Larissa Olliffe or other counsellors at the practice.

 Cost for clinical work $220 P/H. Some reduced fee sessions for lower income clients- (to be discussed with Jenny directly).